unprofessional/node-express4-boilerplate/README.md

-# Amida API Boilerplate
+# Node/Express skeleton boilerplate

 ## Overview

-This is a boilerplate application for building REST APIs in Node.js using ES6 and Express.
-Intended for use with Postgres using Sequelize ORM.
+This is a skeleton boilerplate application for building anything from REST APIs (with DB services) to thin-layer API gateways via Node.js using ES6 and Express.

 ### Features